Copyright © James R Meyer 2012 - 2017 www.jamesrmeyer.com

 (You can read more about this type of error Errors in Incompleteness Proofs: here and there are detailed papers on several such illogical proofs, see the papers on Analysis of Smith’s proof: Smith, Analysis of Kleene’s proof: Kleene, Analysis of Harrison’s proof: Harrison, and Analysis of O’Connor’s proof: O’Connor)

 The above is just one indication that there are fundamental deep-seated problems in our understanding and use of logic.
 These problems started to arise about 150 years ago.
 Before that, little consideration had been given such matters, but then various people attempted to make a logical analysis of language.
 It was a perfectly reasonable aspiration, but almost everyone has set off down a path that has led to confusion rather than understanding.
-Much of the blame for the failures to perceive the illogicality of such arguments as the example above can be attributed to an baseless belief in the ‘real’ existence of non-physical things, a belief which is called Platonism.
+Much of the blame for the failures to perceive the illogicality of such arguments as the example above can be attributed to a baseless belief in the ‘real’ existence of non-physical things, a belief which is called Platonism.

 Platonism is essentially the notion that the things we write down on paper (or elsewhere) as mathematical symbols represent real things that exist in some way in some non-physical way - how this might be the case is not explained.
 For many years Platonists have dictated the path of progress in mathematics and logic, which has had a profound knock-on effect on the entire foundations of mathematics and logic, and a similar effect also on philosophy in general.
+In attempts to justify their beliefs, Platonists have engaged in some very risible arguments, such as the Indispensability Argument.

 Because Platonists believe that whenever they are talking about numbers (and similar things), they are referring to ‘real’ things, they tend to ignore the salient fact that, regardless of their belief in these ‘real’ things, they are using symbols of some language.
 In a logical argument, whatever language it might be in, if the manipulation within that language is not logical, then the result will not be logical, regardless of any belief in the ‘real’ non-physical existence of whatever is referred to by that language.